Sunday, February 1, 2026 – Saturday, February 28, 2026

 Moving Forward in Faith

-Black History Month 2025 and the Jubilee Year of Hope
+Black History Month 2026 and the Franciscan Jubilee Year

-In 2025, Black History Month coincides with the Catholic Church’s Jubilee Year of Hope, a time of renewal, reflection, and justice.
-This connection offers a unique opportunity to celebrate Black heritage while embracing the Jubilee’s theme, “Pilgrims of Hope.”
-Both observances call for a deeper understanding of history, resilience, and faith.
-Black History Month highlights the struggles and achievements of Black communities, while the Jubilee encourages spiritual growth, reconciliation, and global solidarity.
-Together, they invite us to reflect on past injustices, acknowledge progress, and continue striving for a future rooted in faith, justice, and equality.
+In 2026, Black History Month coincides with the Franciscan Jubilee Year, a sacred time marking the 800th anniversary of the passing of St. Francis of Assisi.
+This connection offers a unique opportunity to celebrate Black heritage while embracing the Jubilee’s call to be “Witnesses of Peace.”
+Both observances demand a deeper understanding of history, reconciliation, and the courage to build bridges.
+Black History Month highlights a century of formal commemorations and the resilience of Black communities, while the Franciscan Jubilee encourages us to move from hope into active charity and universal brotherhood.
+Together, they invite us to reflect on the progress of the last 100 years and continue striving for a future rooted in peace, justice, and the dignity of all creation.

 Key Themes:

-This year calls us to reflect, take action, and renew our commitment to faith, justice, and unity.
+This year calls us to move beyond reflection into action, renewing our commitment to being “unarmed witnesses” for justice, unity, and the preservation of our shared history.

 Daily Saints and Refelections | https://dailyreflectionswithphilomena.com/